Request a FREE ConsultationCall: 803-366-3388

 For those reasons and more, if you’re charged with DUI or DUAC in South Carolina it’s best to turn to an experienced attorney such as the veteran lawyers at Morton & Gettys.

-Our DUI attorneys both are former prosecutors, one with 30 years’ experience.
-They’ve worked in the court system, and they’ve worked to build DUI cases.
-As defense attorneys, they’ve handled hundreds of DUI, felony DUI and related cases in York, Lancaster and Chester counties.
-That experience is a huge benefit for clients, who also enjoy the advantage of having two DUI attorneys work on their case for one single fee.
+Our lead DUI attorney is ae former prosecutor with 30 years’ experience.
+He’s worked in the court system, and he’s worked to build DUI cases.
+As a defense attorney, he’s handled hundreds of DUI, felony DUI and related cases in York, Lancaster and Chester counties.
+That experience is a huge benefit for clients.

 South Carolina’s two-part system for drunk driving charges

 Like many states, South Carolina has a two-part system for charges involving drinking and driving.
 There is an administrative proceeding, handled through the Department of Motor Vehicles.
 That procedure can result in a license suspension.
 There’s also the criminal proceeding that determines if there will be jail time, an additional license suspension or a fine.
 That part is handled through the court system.